TheCodingLand/zomboid_saver/README.md

 ## Getting Started
 1. Clone the repository and switch to the project directory.
-2. Sync dependencies (including build extras if you plan to run PyOxidizer):
+2. Sync dependencies (including build extras if you plan to build a standalone executable):
 	 - GUI and tests only: `uv sync`
 	 - Include build tooling: `uv sync --extra build`
 3. Launch the GUI: `uv run python zomboid_saver_ui.py`